Sociology (SOCI) 378

-Prerequisite: It is recommended that students have a previous course in sociology, particularly SOCI 348 Sociology of Environment and Health.
+Prerequisite: There are no prerequisites for Sociology 378.
+However, it is recommended that students have at least one previous course in sociology, such as SOCI 348: Sociology of Environment and Health.

 Precluded Course: SOCI 378 is a cross-listed course—available in two disciplines—with CMNS 385.
 SOCI 378 may not be taken for credit by students who have obtained credit in CMNS 385.

 SOCI 378 explores the causes of social movements.
 These causes include both the negatives—that is, the pressing social, economic, and environmental (and other) injustices that have caused social movements over history to protest—and the positives—those being the “worthy” causes—or the alternatives and answers that social movements posit to correct these injustices.
 Course readings, resources, and assignments give attention to a range of social movement causes in history and in contemporary times, in theory and in practice, and in relation to developments in popular culture.